blackflux/object-scan/README.md

 When set to `function`, called with _callback_ signature for every match.
 Returned value is added to the result.

-When **abort** is set to `true` and _rtn_ is not `context`, `bool` or `count`, the first entry or the result or _undefined_ is returned.
+When **abort** is set to `true` and _rtn_ is not `context`, `bool` or `count`, the first entry of the result or _undefined_ is returned.

 _Examples_:
 <details><summary> <code>['[*]']</code> <em>(return values)</em> </summary>